dsolstad/VLAN-Tools/README.md

 root@kali:~#
 ```

-## vlanloopscan.py - A tool to nmap scan multiple VLANs automatically
+## vlanloopscan.py - Nmap scan multiple VLANs automatically

 $ vlanloopscan.py &lt;path/to/vlanlist.txt&gt; [&lt;path/to/ports.txt&gt;]

+## segtest.py - Optimized Nmap scan for segmentation testing

+$ segtest.py &lt;network&gt;

-## nmapscan.py - nmap scanning simplefied
+## nmapscan.py - Nmap scanning simplified
-This is just a wrapper around nmap which will run a full host discovery, tcp, udp, os and version scan.
+This is just a wrapper around Nmap which will run a full host discovery, tcp, udp, os and version scan.
 It will also create output files for each host in all formats.

 $ nmapscan.py &lt;network&gt; &lt;interface&gt; [&lt;path/to/ports.txt&gt;]
 ```